downlinko/downlinko.github.io/_posts/utilities/2018-09-04-download-install-ccleaner-windows.md

 The installer will open.

-> CCleaner might offer to install another software package.
-Make sure to double check if you are OK with this!
-If you do not want this to happen, uncheck the option as shown below.
+> CCleaner might offer to install an additional software package.
+If you do not want this to happen, **uncheck the option** as shown below.

 To start the installation click on the `Install` button.